comrade70/saiket-systems-internship/readme.md

 2. Higher monthly charges may contribute to churn.
 Hence, review pricing strategies.

-3. Encourage one year and two year contracts.
+3. Encourage one-year and two-year contracts.
 Customers on long-term contracts are more stable.

 ### Machine Learning Recommendations

-1. Adding more evaluation metrics including Confusion Matrix.
+1. Adding more evaluation metrics including the Confusion Matrix.

-2. Non churn customer are far more than churn customers.
+2. Non-churn customer are far more than churn customers.
 Therefore, addressing this imbalance using SMOTE or class weight can improve churn predicion quality

 3. Deploying the best performing model (XGB model) for use.